 The 3km swim cut-off will be 1 and a half hours.
-All participants need to be off the bike at Perisher by 3pm.
-All runners need to be at Charlotte Pass by 4.15pm.
+All participants need to be off the bike at Charlotte Pass Village by 4.00pm.

 How long do we have to complete the event?

-11 hours from start of race.
+12 hours from start of race (7.00pm).
 All athletes will be pulled off the course after this time.

 What is an AAA finisher?

-A finisher who beats these cut off times and finishes at Rawson Pass after reaching the summit of Mt Kosciuszko.
+A finisher who beats these cut off times and finishes at Charlotte Pass after reaching the summit of Mt Kosciuszko in 12 hours or less.
 A true legend!

-What do we do with the car at Charlotte Pass?
+What do we do with the car at Charlotte Pass Village?

-One member of the support crew is dropped off at Charlotte Pass to accompany the athlete to the summit and back down again, and the other support crew can relax in their car at Charlotte Pass or join in on the atmospheric finish line!
+One member of the support crew is dropped off at Charlotte Pass Village to accompany the athlete to the summit and back down again, and the other support crew can relax in their car at Charlotte Pass Village or join in on the atmospheric finish line there!